Privacy notice – Artemis Funds (Lux)

 This notice applies to any personal data we receive from you, create or obtain from other sources and explains how it will be used by us.
 It is important that you take the time to read and understand this notice so that you understand how we will use personal data and your rights in relation to the personal data we may gather about you.

-If you fail to provide certain information when requested, we may not be able to perform any contract we may have entered into with you, or we may be unable to deal with you.
+If you fail to provide certain information when requested, we may not be able to perform any contract we may have with you, or we may be unable to deal with you.

-If you have any questions regarding our use of personal data or this notice, including any requests to exercise your legal rights, please contact [email protected].
+If you have any questions regarding our use of personal data or this notice, including any requests to exercise your legal rights, you can contact our Privacy Officer using the details in the “Contact us” section below.

 We are committed to working with you to obtain a fair resolution of any complaint or concern about privacy.
-If, however, you believe that we have not been able to assist with your complaint or concern, and you are located in the European Union, you have the right to lodge a complaint with the competent supervisory authority (e.g., in Luxembourg, the Commission Nationale pour la Protection des Donnéeswww.cnpd.lu (opens in a new window)).
+If, however, you believe that we have not been able to assist with your complaint or concern, and you are located in the European Union, you have the right to lodge a complaint with the competent supervisory authority (in Luxembourg this is the Commission Nationale pour la Protection des Données – www.cnpd.lu (opens in a new window)).
 We would, however, appreciate the opportunity to deal with your concerns before you approach the relevant data protection authority, so please contact us in the first instance.

 Personal data that we collect from you